angelddaz/de-devtools/README.md

 This repository leverages Ansible's Declarative Infrastructure as Code (IaC) to install and configure DE tools.

+The goal of this project is to automate deployment of production-ready Data Engineering tools on any EC2 instance.

 ## Download and Installation
 Downloading the playbook to install Data Engineering tools on your server.
 ```bash